metaGmetapop/metapop/README.md

 `metapop --input_samples [BAM file directory] --reference [path to reference genome file] --norm [library counts normalization file] [OPTIONS]`

-Entering this command on the command line will process the mapped reads in the directory specified by -dir, with the file the reads were mapped against specified by -assem, and a file containing sample names and library read counts with -ct.
+Entering this command on the command line will process the mapped reads in the directory specified by -dir, with the file the reads were mapped against specified by -assem, and a tab-delimited file containing sample names and library read counts with -ct.

 Arguments:<br/>